Deyoungj/Deyoungj/README.md

 ### 🧠 What I Do

-- 🔧 **Backend Development:** APIs, systems, and automations built for performance and scalability
+- 🔧 **Backend Development** – APIs, systems & automations built for speed and scalability
-- 🌐 **Web Development:** Frontend and full-stack web apps using modern frameworks
+- 🌐 **Web Development** – Modern frontend and full-stack applications
-- 📱 **Mobile Development:** React Native & Flutter apps that feel native and work everywhere
+- 📱 **Mobile Development** – Cross-platform apps with React Native & Flutter
-- 🧾 **Automation & Scripting:** Custom Python tools to automate and optimize processes
+- 🧾 **Automation & Scripting** – Python-based tools that simplify and optimize
-- 💡 **Open to Any Stack:** I adopt the best tools for the job to deliver results
+- 💡 **Tech-Agnostic** – I use the best tools for the job to get things done right

 ---